IotaHydrae/obsidian-vault/embedded/linux/drivers/drm/mipi-dsi/panel-sitronix-st7701sn.md

 sudo dtoverlay vc4-kms-dsi-boe-zv039wvq-n80
 ```

-and you will see someting like this in `dmesg`
+and you will see something like this in `dmesg`

 ```
 [  320.126427] OF: overlay: WARNING: memory leak will occur if overlay removed, property: /soc/dsi@7e700000/status